Late betting

 Late betting or past posting is making a bet after the time when no more bets are to be taken.
 It is considered cheating; information may have become available, including the outcome of the event, that was not available to those making earlier bets.

 The term past posting originates from horse racing where a bugler sounds a "call to the post" just before the race begins ("post time").
 This is also the signal that no more bets can be taken.
 Any bets made after that time occur after or past "the post".

 In other forms of gambling, the dealer may announce "No more bets" or wave their hand over the table in a specific manner.
 In roulette, for example, past posting refers to placing a bet after the ball lands in a pocket.
 The player has to distract the croupier's attention to either move the bet to or place a bet on the winning number.
 Past posters in roulette games play in teams.
-According to most cheating strategies the player who succeeded in placing a past posting bet and did not get caught is to make a few more bets (now legal) and leave the table.
+According to most cheating strategies, the player who succeeded in placing a past-posting bet and did not get caught is to make a few more bets (now legal) and leave the table.

 Past posting was more feasible in the days before live television or radio broadcasts of sporting events.
 A famous example described by magician, gaming and gambling authority John Scarne was the "Blondie Mob"— five young blonde women who cheated bookmakers in the Los Angeles area out of at least $1 million during the 1940s.
 Bookmakers would allow their big customers to gamble in a sealed-off, soundproofed room, where communication with the outside world was in theory impossible, except by the bookmaker's telephone.
 Bets were accepted until the time the bookmaker was informed of the result (i.e., until a few minutes after the race had been completed).
-The scam was achieved by having a confederate with access to news wire services telephone in a smaller bet on an unrelated race and asking the bookmaker to repeat the details of the bet for confirmation.
+The scam was achieved by having a confederate with access to newswire services telephone in a smaller bet on an unrelated race and asking the bookmaker to repeat the details of the bet for confirmation.
 The details, repeated by the bookmaker, contained coded information indicating the winner of the just-completed race.